What can we do with 100GWh of retired electric vehicle batteries?

 • How to better innovate business models to extract more value from second-life batteries?

-is complemented with 8 full company profiles, as well as dozens of interviews with automotive companies like Nissan and BYD, energy storage companies like Connected Energy as well as technology start-ups such as Relectrify.
+The report is complemented with 8 full company profiles, as well as dozens of interviews with automotive companies like Nissan and BYD, energy storage companies like Connected Energy as well as technology start-ups such as Relectrify.
 IDTechEx has a unique position to cover this topic as the experienced analyst team has been following the second-life battery industry since 2014 through close engagement with the key market players.